muritane/executability-filter/README.md

 - Costless consequences.
 - Constraint-free action.

+In these cases the problem is not merely missing detail.

+The required execution structure cannot be supplied without changing the abstraction's underlying assumptions.

 The contradiction is structural rather than empirical.

-Additional detail cannot repair the abstraction without changing its assumptions.
+Additional specification does not repair the abstraction.

+The abstraction must be reformulated.

 Summary